Pawz-bit/Pawz-bit/README.md

 • intwc (or care) , i'm verry sensitive with alot of things, it can / OR will make me close off completely .

 •  anyone under 4teen intwec or dni (unless i know u.

-   • " I tend to copy other peoples typing quirks ,  or even copy how they type in general. like switching 'S' with a 'Z' or putting '#' before text .

    , int freely ! idm C+H i happily encorage it !
                                            𓂃　!!  　+